Lost Pubs Of Plymouth

 Inn On The Green, Ham Green.
 Sadly, this pub closed and was demolished for housing at some time during the 2000s.

 King’s Arms, Devonport.
-Sadly, this pub closed in 2004, but, fortunately, was made a Garde-II listed building by English Heritage (now Historic England) in 1998.
+Sadly, this pub closed in 2004, but, fortunately, was made a Grade-II listed building by English Heritage (now Historic England) in 1998.
 The building is still in other business use.
 For further details, please see Where Are They Now - King's Arms, Devonport

 Mountain Inn, Lutton.
 This regularly-listed GBG pub was sold in August 2014, but remains closed, despite being the only pub in the village and an Asset of Community Value.
+However, the pub reopened in mid-2020 after relaxation of the Covid-19 restrictions - we wish the new owners all the very best during these difficult trading circumstances.

 Mutley Tavern, Mutley.
 Yet another pub which closed in the Mutley area and was converted into housing in 2011.
 For further details, please see Where Are They Now - Mutley Tavern